Personal Health Guidelines

 - All OSU students, staff, faculty, contractors, vendors, suppliers and visitors must wear a face covering (mask) upon entering any public building on campus.
 Failure to wear face coverings is considered a violation of the University’s expected and communicated behaviors and guidelines.
 Like all Cowboy Community Standards, we expect faculty, staff, and students to respectfully address concerning behavior.
 If campus community members fail to wear facial coverings, they will be addressed through the appropriate corrective action avenues, Human Resources, Academic Affairs and Student Conduct.

-- All employees and students are asked to take special precautions to avoid exposure for at least two weeks prior to the start of the fall semester.
+- All employees and students are asked to take special precautions to avoid exposure for at least two weeks prior to the start of the spring semester.

 - Sick employees and students must stay home.